Francisco Morales Bermúdez: Political career

 Morales Bermúdez achieved the rank of brigadier general and was appointed to his first political post in 1968 as Minister of Economy and Finance in the administration of Fernando Belaúnde.
 Internal problems in government forced him to resign after two months.

 In 1968, after Belaúnde had been deposed by a coup, the military government led by General Juan Velasco asked him to return to the post of Minister of Economy and Finance.
 In 1974, he resigned again, this time because he was appointed Commander-in-Chief of the Peruvian Army.
 In 1975, he was appointed to be both Velasco's prime minister and minister of war.

 Presidency (1975–1980)

+With President Velasco's health deteriorating, Morales Bermúdez led a military coup against Velasco and took over as President of Peru on 29 August 1975, leading the country through one of its most severe economic crises.